MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-what-does-usmt-migrate.md

 This section describes the user data that USMT migrates by default, using the `MigUser.xml` file.
 It also defines how to migrate access control lists (ACLs).

-- **Folders from each user profile.** When the `MigUser.xml` file is specified, USMT migrates everything in a user's profiles including the following items:
+- **Folders from each user profile.** When the `MigUser.xml` file is specified, USMT migrates everything in a user's profiles including the following folder items:

-  - My Documents.
+  - Documents.

-  - My Video.
+  - Videos.

-  - My Music.
+  - Music.

-  - My Pictures.
+  - Pictures.

   - Desktop files.